-Although gluten intolerance is different from a food allergy, it can cause serious symptoms.
-Gluten causes serious health problems in people who have celiac disease, a chronic digestive disorder.
+Although gluten intolerance is different from a food allergy, it can cause serious health problems in people who have celiac disease, a chronic digestive disorder.
 Gluten is a protein that occurs in grains such as wheat, barley and rye.
 It's found in many foods and food ingredients.

 The bottom line: Be cautious

 Always double-check labels to be sure you know what you're eating and drinking.
 Even though a food product may have been safe the last time you purchased or consumed it, it's possible that the ingredients have changed or the label has been updated.
 If you have any doubt about food ingredients, contact the manufacturer about whether the food possibly contains a food allergen.

 - Guidelines for the diagnosis and management of food allergy in the United States: Summary for patients, families, and caregivers.
 National Institute of Allergy and Infectious Diseases. https://www.niaid.nih.gov/topics/foodallergy/clinical/Pages/default.aspx.
 Accessed Aug.
 3, 2016.

 - Food allergy.
 American College of Allergy, Asthma, and Immunology. http://acaai.org/allergies/types/food-allergies.
 Accessed Aug.
 3, 2016.

 - Food allergen labeling and consumer protection act of 2004.
 U.S. Food and Drug Administration. http://www.fda.gov/Food/GuidanceRegulation/GuidanceDocumentsRegulatoryInformation/Allergens/ucm106187.htm.
 Accessed Aug.
 3, 2016.

 - Have food allergies?
 Read the label.
 U.S. Food and Drug Administration. http://www.fda.gov/forconsumers/consumerupdates/ucm254504.htm.
 Accessed Aug.
 3, 2016.